MindTrooper/homework-repo/README.md

 # homework-repo
 Repo for homework
-This is my homework repo. :)
+This is my homework repo. :) :P